 All three dialects of AVL utilize onomatopoeia similarly, if to varying degrees of prevalence.
 Since the vast majority of comics studies as a discipline is concerned with mainstream and independent AVL, and since the latter dialect utilizes onomatopoeia least frequently, this article provides a Peircean analysis of onomatopoeia in mainstream American comic books, lending a theoretical approach to word/image expressions that punctuate superheroic feats with "whams," "bams," and "pows."
 Cohn's theory of AVL provides a context for discussing onomatopoeia as stored, shared, morphemic schemata for the visual articulation of sound.
 In doing so, this article explores the complex prescinding that takes place when a comic book reader interprets an onomatopeme, or the graphic representation of sound as a sign.
-The process of interpreting onomatopeeic sign's relationship to elements at the levels of the comic book narrative (panel, page, issue).
+The process of interpreting onomatopemes requires AVL literacy and an understanding of each individual onomatopoeic sign's relationship to elements at the levels of the comic book narrative (panel, page, issue).
 General conclusions about onomatopoeia as sign are also offered.

-&lt;sup>1 Heer and Worcester (2009) provide a useful overview of the diversity of comics traditions and the breadth of research done in the field of comics studies.
+1 Heer and Worcester (2009) provide a useful overview of the diversity of comics traditions and the breadth of research done in the field of comics studies.